 407.5 Hazardous Materials Inventory Statement.
-Where required by the fire code official, a Hazardous Materials Inventory Statement (HMIS) in accordance with Section 2701.5.2, shall be provided when quantities meet or exceed those specified in Section 105.6.
-The fire code official is authorized to accept an alternate inventory statement as may be required by other local, state or federal regulations.
+Where required by the fire code official, a Hazardous Materials Inventory Statement (HMIS) in accordance with Section 5001.5.2 shall be provided when quantities meet or exceed those specified in Section 105.6.
+The fire code official is authorized to accept an alternative inventory statement as may be authorized by other local, state or federal regulations.

 407.6 Hazardous Materials Management Plan.
-Where required by the fire code official, a Hazardous Materials Management Plan (HMMP) in accordance with Section 2701.5.1, shall be provided when quantities meet or exceed those specified in Section 105.6.
-The fire code official is authorized to accept an alternate plan as may be required by other local, state or federal regulations.
+Where required by the fire code official, a Hazardous Materials Management Plan (HMMP) in accordance with Section 5001.5.1 shall be provided when quantities meet or exceed those specified in Section 105.6.
+The fire code official is authorized to accept an alternative plan as may be required by other local, state or federal regulations.

 407.7 Facility closure plans.
-The person responsible for the operation of the facility shall submit to the fire code official a facility closure plan in accordance with Section 2701.6.3 to terminate storage, dispensing, handling or use of hazardous materials.
+The person responsible for the operation of the facility shall submit to the fire code official a facility closure plan in accordance with Section 5001.6.3 to terminate storage, dispensing, handling or use of hazardous materials.

+SECTION 408

-SECTION 408 USE AND OCCUPANCY-RELATED REQUIREMENTS
+USE AND OCCUPANCY-RELATED REQUIREMENTS